 A FOUR YEAR old girl from Cheshunt has won a major prize despite being the youngest competitor at the Horse of the Year Show 2017.

-Jessie was bought for Beatrice when she was 2 years old by uncle and head of Team, John Harvey.
-‘Team Harvey’ are located at Cheshunt Park farm, and are prominent producers in the showing world with over 15 wins at HOYS in the past ten years.
-John is renowned in the Showing World, but has said to of found this win even more heart-warming, being Beatrice’s uncle.
+Jessie was bought for Beatrice when she was two years old by her uncle and head of team, John Harvey.
+‘Team Harvey’ is located at Cheshunt Park farm, and is a prominent producer in the showing world with over 15 wins at HOYS in the past ten years.
+John is renowned in the Showing World, and has found this win even more heart-warming, being Beatrice’s uncle.

 The team alongside others includes Beatrice’s aunties Brogan and Ellis, who likewise compete at this high level and were competitors at this years HOYS.